yonix06/npmhome/README.md

 This project is provided free and open source.

-No warranty is supplied and I cannot guarantee support.
+No warranty is supplied and I cannot guarantee support responses or timescales.

-There may be bugs and other issues, as I have not tested the code extensively, if you come accross anything please log an issue [here](https://github.com/billettg/npmhome/issues).

 ## Support

+Please log any issues [here](https://github.com/billettg/npmhome/issues).

+This project is currently under active development and I plan to implement features, and bug fix when I have time to do so.

+## Donations

 If you like this project then please consider supporting me by making a donation via the link below: